 Shoreline structures, such as groins, are designed to trap or slow the bypassing of sand that would otherwise be transported by longshore currents, leading to accretion of updrift beaches while causing accelerated erosion of downdrift beaches if no pre-fill is placed (USFWS, 2011).
 In this way, building these structures without nourishing the beach with sand can potentially cause degradation of sea turtle nesting habitat on downdrift beaches.
 However, impacts may not be limited to beaches downdrift of structures.
 The USFWS (2011) suggests that instability from erosion as well as accretion may discourage loggerhead nesting.
-Modeling completed to assess the performance of the seven (7) groins for the Project has shown potential downdrift impacts from the groins will be minimal, while updrift accretion would extend to roughly R-132.5.
+Modeling completed to assess the performance of the seven groins for the Project has shown potential downdrift impacts from the groins will be minimal, while updrift accretion would extend to roughly R-132.5.
 Under an average wave climate, there would be a small downdrift impact (3,100 cy).
 However, since it would be spread over a long area (R-138+551 to R-144), the effect in terms of sand density (cy/foot) would be relatively small (CPE, 2013).
 Further, the Applicants' Preferred Alternative consists of groin construction coupled with beach nourishment.
-The beach nourishment adds a supply of sand to the system and the groins slow the transport of sand alongshore and extend the interval between renourishments.
-Under the Applicants' Preferred Alternative, sea turtles may benefit from increased availability and stability of nesting habitat.
+The beach nourishment adds a supply of sand to the system, allowing the groins to function as intended by maximizing accretion on the updrift side of the groins.
+Under the Applicants' Preferred Alternative, sea turtles may directly benefit via increased availability and stability of nesting habitat.
 The beach and dune sand are intended to repair eroded sections of beach and will widen the dry beach to provide additional nesting habitat as well as additional protection from storms.
-If the nourished beach is designed and built to mimic the natural beach system, it will likely benefit nesting sea turtles more than the eroded beach it replaces would.
+If the nourished beach is designed and built to mimic the natural beach system, it will likely benefit nesting sea turtles more than the eroded beach it replaces.